JcFreya/Starbucks-Capstone-Challenge/README.md

 * profile.json - demographic data for each customer
 * transcript.json - records for transactions, offers received, offers viewed, and offers completed

-Here is the schema and explanation of each variable in the files:
+Following is the schema and explanation of each variable in the files:

 **portfolio.json**
 * id (string) - offer id